Setting yourself free is an important part of living a fulfilled life. However, life has a nasty habit of getting in the way.

 One of the biggest obstacles that you’re going to encounter on the path towards setting yourself free is your own mind.

-Your mind loves to redirect your attention towards shit that just doesn’t matter – future scenarios, past experiences, useless thoughts, etc.
+Your mind loves to redirect your attention towards stuff that just doesn’t matter – future scenarios, past experiences, useless thoughts, etc.

 Reducing your mental chatter by engaging in mindfulness practices is one of the easiest ways to improve your quality of life.
 Detaching from negative thoughts and being fully engaged in whatever you are doing is a meta-skill that applies to pretty much anything you do.